niwinz/django-sse/README.rst

 django-sse
 ==========

-*Warning*: this package is now unmantained due because django is not the optimal platform for persistent connections.
+**Warning**: this package is now unmantained because django is not the optimal platform for persistent connections.
 I strongly recommend use anything like tornado or asyncio with python3 for this purpose.

 Django integration with Server-Sent Events. (http://www.html5rocks.com/en/tutorials/eventsource/basics/)